Managing risk and avoiding ruin: The Ergodicity View

 What is Ergodicity?

-A coin flipping game (with a fair coin and consistent flipping conditions) is ergodic.
+A coin-flipping game (with a fair coin and consistent flipping conditions) is ergodic.
 Regardless if 100 people flipped a coin at the same time or 1 person flipped a coin 100 times, the outcome is expected to be approximately a 50% probability of heads or tails.

-A Russian roulette game (with a fair bullet chamber) is non-ergodic.
+A Russian roulette game (with a fair bullet chamber) is decidedly non-ergodic.
 If 100 people play Russian roulette at once, 1/6th (or 17%) of them will likely die.
 If I alone try to play Russian roulette 100 times, there is an almost 100% chance I will be dead long before I get to 100 attempts.

 Most companies eventually fail.
 Credit Suisse and CNBC demonstrate the average life of companies is shortening, down from an average of 60 years in 1958 to an average of 20 years in 2012.
 The average life trend shortens as technology disrupts older companies.
 It would seem, the scaffolding needed to support companies as they grow from small to large may become a source of fragility.
 Thus, disruption reveals a company’s lack of adaptability to changing markets.
 So investing in one company, no matter how good it is today, may at some point lead to a loss of value.
-Statistically, a good company is likely to become a victim of its own success as it grows.
+Statistically, a good company is likely to become a victim of its own success as it grows and builds structure to support that growth.
 To manage this risk, a best practice is to invest in portfolios of companies and periodically rebalance holdings.
 This recognizes that investing, by its very nature, is a non-ergodic activity.
 If investing was ergodic, we would only need to invest in one company.

 Companies promoting their own employee stock ownership plans may expose their employees to undesired risks.
 A company, because it is likely to fail at some point, is non-ergodic.
 As such, stock ownership plans are very risky.
 Just look at what happened to the GSEs (the Government Sponsored Enterprises, Fannie Mae and Freddie Mac), resulting from the Financial Crisis and Great Recession.

 After they went bankrupt and were ordered into conservatorship, the employees lost their company stock value.
 The employees of the GSEs had accumulated stock via various company stock ownership plans.
-At the time, the GSEs were backed by an implied guarantee of the U.S. Government.
-So if GSE employees and retirees lost value on their company stock ownership plans, imagine the risk of companies without the backing of the U.S. Government!
+At the time, the GSEs were backed by an implied guarantee from the U.S. Government.
+So if GSE employees and retirees lost value in their company stock ownership plans, imagine the risk of companies without the backing of the U.S. Government!